 METHODS OF PORT SCANNING, AVOID A PORT SCAN ATTACK

-FTP bounce scan; the scan occurs through File Transfer Protocol server (FTP).
+- FTP bounce scan: The scan occurs through the File Transfer Protocol server (FTP).
 This method is mostly utilized to hide/protect the hacker’s real location.

-Fragment packets; includes pieces of sent packets that can easily pass through some filters in firewalls.
+- Fragment packets: Include pieces of sent packets that can easily pass through some filters in firewalls.

-Ping scan; sweeps an entire network or destination system to identify open ports that on can take advantage.
+- Ping scan: sweeps an entire network or destination system to identify open ports that one can take advantage.

-Vanilla; is a technique aiming all available potential ports.
+- Vanilla: is a technique aiming at all available potential ports.

-Strobe mode: works through screening down the open ports to smaller number hence more easily to perform the invasion.
+- Strobe mode: works through screening down the open ports to smaller numbers hence more easy to perform the invasion.
 Mainly it focuses on the selected ports.

 PORT SCAN ATTACK PREVENTION PRACTICES